chrisrobison/pan/README.md

 ## Install

-PAN is pure ESM/HTML.
+LARC is distributed as pure ESM/HTML.
 Use any of:

 * **CDN (when published):**